1 dead, 1 in custody after shooting that critically wounded ATF agent

 BREAKING: ATF’s Chicago Field Division is responding to an agent being shot during an operation in Gary, Ind. pic.twitter.com/G94cTtBvLb— ATF HQ (@ATFHQ) June 7, 2018

-Chopper 7HD was over the scene of a crash in the area that may be related to the incident.
+Chopper 7HD was over the scene of a crash in the area that may have been related to the incident.
+An ATF spokeswoman later told ABC7 Eyewitness News that the three car crash was not related to the shooting.